DaoD/Leaderboard-for-Knowledge-Grounded-Retrieval-based-Chatbots/Readme.md

 # Knowledge-grounded Retrieval-based Chatbots

 Knowledge-grounded response selection in retrieval-based chatbot is a task which aims to select the most suitable response from a set of candidates.
 The selected response should be not only coherent with the context but also consistent with the given knowledge.
-The knowledge here is usually represented as document.
+The knowledge here is usually represented by documents.
 This task is attracting more and more attention in both academia and industry.
 However, no one has maintained a leaderboard and a collection of popular papers and datasets yet.
 The main objective of this repository is to provide a quick overview of benchmark datasets and the state-of-the-art studies on this task.

 ## Datasets

 ### Persona-chat
+[Zhang et al.](https://github.com/facebookresearch/ParlAI/tree/master/projects/personachat) released the original version. [[download]](https://github.com/facebookresearch/ParlAI/tree/mturk_archive)

 ### CMUDoG